-• In its fifth report, the Office for Professional Body Anti-Money Laundering Supervision (OPBAS) has found that while most Professional Body Supervisors Action to Take: U J (PBS) are complying with money laundering regulations, how they supervise is still not consistently effective.
+OPBAS finds improvements In its fifth report, the Office for Professional Body Anti-Money Laundering Action to Take: needed amongst anti-money Supervision (OPBAS) has found that while most Professional Body Supervisors laundering supervisors (PBS) are complying with money laundering regulations, how they supervise is still not consistently effective.
 You can read the full results here.